daanbakker1995/TCPChat/README.md

 # Windows forms MultichatApp TCP
 A Multichat app made in C# Windows Forms.
-Assigments from HAN-ICA
+Assigments from HAN-ICA.